Program Overview

 Current Program

-• Multiple automated speed enforcement systems may be implemented and used within the same work zone.
-If a work zone has more than one automated speed enforcement system in use, no more than one citation may be issued to the same registration plate for violations that occur within a 1-hour period in that work zone.
+Multiple automated speed enforcement systems may be used within the same work zone.
+If a work zone has more than one automated speed enforcement system in use, no more than one citation will be issued to the same registration plate for violations that occur within a 1-hour period in that work zone.